 Mustafa joined Watsi on February 6th, 2021.
-Eight months ago, Mustafa joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Mustafa's most recent donation supported Fredrick, 13-year-old student from Kenya, to fund a clubfoot repair surgery.
+Two years ago, Mustafa joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Mustafa's most recent donation supported Khin, a 65-year-old woman from Thailand, to fund cataract surgery.

 Mustafa has funded healthcare for 26 patients in 10 countries.